zelloptt/zello-android-client-sdk/README.md

 ## Current Version

-The stable release for the Zello Work Android SDK is v4.100.3.
+The stable release for the Zello Work Android SDK can be found at https://github.com/zelloptt/zello-android-client-sdk/releases.

 ## Installation